CodingKoopa/comet-observatory/README.md

 ```
 - Log levels.
 Although these are supported throughout the Comet Observatory, they are particularly relevant here.
 Enabling more logging can be done by setting `DEBUG` or `VERBOSE` to true.
 These two options are two different levels; however, contrary to traditional logging systems, setting `DEBUG` does not automatically set `VERBOSE`, and vice versa.

-### System Update Script
-The [system update script](bin/update) is a utility that updates the system, and regenerates the initial ramdisk.

 ### QEMU Reeves
 [QEMU Reeves](bin/qemu-reeves) is a launcher for [QEMU](https://www.qemu.org/), tuned for Debian 10 and Windows 10.
 It supports switching between images, video drivers and interfaces, and directly invokes QEMU.
 It also has modes for creating disk images, and running installers.
 The only part of the `libvirt` stack used is the Remote Viewer, for when SPICE is used.